-We continue to review the results of the recently release Preliminary Economic Assessment study parameters.
-A thorough review of the results of this information will determine whether further resource expansion drilling is necessary.
-Further infill drilling may be required to upgrade any resource estimate that falls inside the optimistic pit design shell.
-Further infill drilling may also be required to improve the geological confidence in the model and to upgrade the mineral resources.
-Should this be required it would be appropriate to develop a second or third certified reference material.
+The Company is updating metallurgical test work from the May 2013 samples that were collected.
+A thorough review of the results of this information will determine whether additional resource expansion drilling is necessary.
+Further infill drilling may be required to upgrade any resource estimate that falls inside the pit design shell or to improve the geological confidence in the model and to upgrade the mineral resources.